frederic-perez/AmE-dictionary/data/idioms.md

 __rinse and repeat__ (rinse, repeat; lather, rinse, repeat; wash, rinse, repeat)
 __rise from the ashes__ To recover after a serious failure.
 __rock the boat__ :five::hammer: _Please, don’t rock the boat._
-__rocket science__ :two: A pursuit, activity, or endeavor that requires extraordinary skill or intelligence.
+__rocket science__ :three: A pursuit, activity, or endeavor that requires extraordinary skill or intelligence.
 Most often used in the negative to imply the opposite. _Look, all you need to do is reformat the hard drive on your computer.
 It isn’t rocket science!_
 __roll of the dice__ :dart: A risky attempt to do or achieve something. _The merger was their last roll of the dice, and it failed miserably._
 __roll the dice__ To take some risk on the hope or chance of a fortunate outcome. _He rolled the dice again in movie production._
 __roll with it__ To adapt to a situation despite unexpected circumstances or challenges.